isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(3) Embed Integrated Apps.md

 ---
 <h1 class="page-title">Embed Integrated Apps</h1>

 <p>SLS allows system capabilities to be extended via integration with external applications.
 This accelerates the adoption and integration of new digital learning tools and resources complementary to SLS.
-The App Library contains a list of whitelisted Apps that can be launched within SLS.</p>
+While most available Apps can be browsed from the App Library, some of them can only be launched by iframe embedding within a lesson.</p>

-<p>To embed a whitelisted website using site URL:</p>
+<p>To embed an integrated App:</p>
  <ol>
-  <li>In Lesson Editor page, hover over Text/Media found within the Component Bar and select Website.</li>
+  <li>In Lesson Editor page, hover over Text/Media found within the Component Bar and select App.</li>
-  <li>On the Embed Website subpage, select the radio button side Enter URL or Enter Code.</li>
+  <li>On the Browse Apps subpage, select the App to be embedded.</li>
-    <p><u>Note</u>: Search in the tables below to determine if a whitelisted website can be embedded via URL or Code.</p>
+    <p><u>Note</u>: Click on the [magnifying glass icon] to open the App's Details card for more details about the App.</p>
   <li>Alternatively, click <strong>Choose From Approved Websites</strong> to select a whitelisted website.
 Click the <strong>Website Card</strong>, followed by <strong>Choose</strong> to proceed.</li>
   <li>The URL or Code would be displaced in the text box.</li>
   <li>You can adjust the Height and Width (in pixel) for the whitelisted website display.</li>